jacobsteglinski/mastering_git/readme.md

 ## HELLO GIT!

-- I'm adding thus from
+- I'm adding this from
 `feautre-branch`